Crystal Creek Lodge, AK

 Dan Michels, Heather or Alex Oberholtzer

 Orvis is pleased to offer our travel customers access to two valuable services: Global Rescue travel membership and IMG Signature Travel Insurance℠.Learn More

-While in your hometown and desiring an inspirational break, odds are that you go to an excellent restaurant.
+While in your hometown & desiring an inspirational break, odds are that you go to an excellent restaurant.
 Accordingly, you will receive the same while on vacation at Crystal Creek Lodge.
 We search the farms and markets of Alaska and the Pacific Northwest to bring you the finest ingredients then arrange a menu to present them.
 We always offer a choice of fresh Alaskan seafood OR fresh land meat at dinner.
 Breakfast is off of a rotating menu as well.
-Lunches are typically a rotating menu of proven favorite hot soups and sandwiches packed to accompany your guide in the field.
+Lunches are typically a rotating menu of proven favorite hot soups & sandwiches packed to accompany your guide in the field.
 Our accommodation of special needs diets is legendary.

 What is Provided: